Floydlang/floyd/Notes/Floyd Motherboard tech design.markdown

 # INSIGHTS
 - Insight: synchronization points between systems (state or concurrent) always breaks composition.
 Move to top of product.
 ONE super-mediator per complete server-spanning solution.

 - Concept: State-less lambda.
 Takes time but is referential transparent.
 These can be callable from pure code.
+Not true!!
+This introduces cow time.